Hardin County Line

-Hardin County Line is the debut album of American country music singer-songwriter Mark Collie.
+Hardin County Line is the debut studio album by American country music singer-songwriter Mark Collie.
 It featured 4 singles, two of which, "Looks Aren't Everything" & "Let Her Go", hit the top 40.
 The other two, the title track and "Something With A Ring To It" failed to chart.
 The album itself reached a peak of number 57.

 The track, "Something with a Ring to It" would later be recorded by Garth Brooks and included as a bonus track on The Chase for The Limited Series and would be included on all later pressings of that album.
 "Where There's Smoke" was later released as a single by Archer/Park in 1994.

 Critical reception

 Giving it 4.5 out of 5 stars, John Floyd of AllMusic wrote that the album "evokes the heart of '50s country, with detailed and compassionate songwriting, wildcat vocals, and guitar by James Burton."

 Track listing

 Personnel

 From Hardin County Line liner notes.